ucsb-cs148-f21/project-t08-servedup/team/LEARNING.md

 2. UCSB public API (Retrive menu information)

 ### Ways of Learning:
-1. View tutortials for the React Native.
+1. View tutortials for the React Native - send into a shared document with comments that allow other members to learn more quickly
 2. Check the Documentations for the firebase UCSB public API for usage.